Home / Third Party Tools / Padlet / How to make and share padlets (institutional license)

 • Map: posts can be pinned to any location on a map background.

-• *Sandbox: this format is like a collaborative whiteboard, great for mind mapping, post-it note activities, etc. More info: What is Sandbox?
+Alternatively you could create a Sandbox this format is like a collaborative whiteboard, great for mind mapping, post-it note activities, etc. For more information on Sandboxes see Padlet’s guide What is Sandbox?

 Before sharing your padlet, open it and choose the share setting permissions.
 You can do this from the share settings panel (right side of the padlet screen).